 - You may shower, but do not apply any cream or lotion.

 - Take all medications you were instructed to take with a sip of water or another clear liquid.
-Do not take blood thinners or any medications listed in Common Medications Containing Aspirin and Nonsteroidal Anti-Inflammatory Products.
+Do not take blood thinners or any medications listed in Common Medications Containing Aspirin and Nonsteroidal Anti-Inflammatory Drugs.

 - If you wear contact lenses, wear your glasses instead.
 If you don’t have glasses, bring a container for your contact lenses.